 Required on-campus residency at Baylor University for the D.Min. occurs in four special seminars over a two-year period (fall, spring, and summer).
-Two or more Truett faculty members will join recognized ministry experts to lead the two-week seminars.
+It is intended that each two-week seminar will be led by a Truett faculty member and a recognized ministry expert.
 Students will also participate in an extensive program of individual guided study and involvement with peers in ministry.
 Doctor of Ministry students will have full access to the academic facilities and resources of Baylor University.